dominguezeloy/pyzelda-rpg/README.md

 # Python ⚔ PyZelda RPG ⚔ Pygame

-## About project
+## About project 2.0

-A Zelda style game in Python and Pygame.\
-This includes weapons and enemies, a magic and spells, upgrades and a sound effects.\
-The game was also made in Tiled.
+This proyect is forked from artemshchirov/pyzelda-rpg

+But now work in new vision of the game, the future is amazing , the new possibilities is like a horizont.

 ## Run project locally